vikkssss/ExpenseTracker/README.md

 -  click on a date to check the amount youve spent that day viusalised with a pie chart and a table
 -  view, add and delete expenses for a particular date

-there is also a weekly trends page, however that is a work in progress. the idea of that page is to represent the daily expenseses over a week in a bar graph format both cost-wise and category-wise.
+the weekly trends page displays the most recent week's analysis using a stacked bar graph for representing relative spending from categories.

 DEPLOYMENT LINKKK: https://vikkssss.pythonanywhere.com/